CodeReviewDAO/dxd_codereview/Reviews/372 - Riak v3.x Packaging Enhancement Project/Milestones 1-4/README.md

 # Install & Usage Testing Procedure and Findings

-_Provide a detailed review of your install and usage testing of the project.
-Highlight any issues setting up the project, including shortcomings in the documentation/setup instructions.
-Test the usage of the project against the Acceptance Criteria provided for the grant milestone._
+The installation of packages is not strictly mentioned in a doc and the user is expected to know how to make it themselves.
+The process is easy, however someone not familiar with software packaging would struggle to find their way.

 ## Overall Impression of usage testing

-_Summarize your impression following detailed usage testing and provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Packages are created successfully after running the relevant makefile for each operating system and their corresponding packaging system.
+OP also provides the packages on the https://files.tiot.jp website they mentioned at the time of the submission of the pull request.

 Requirement | Finding
 ------------ | -------------
-Project builds without errors | PASS / FAIL / PASS with Notes Documentation provides sufficient installation/execution instructions | PASS / FAIL / PASS with Notes Project functionality meets/exceeds acceptance criteria and operates without error | PASS / FAIL / PASS with Notes
+Project builds without errors | PASS
+Documentation provides sufficient installation/execution instructions | FAIL Project functionality meets/exceeds acceptance criteria and operates without error | PASS

 # Unit / Automated Testing

-_Summarize the result of the unit testing / automated testing / integration testing provided in the Milestone.
-Feel free to include automated test output, either as text, image or other artifact.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+No unit tests or explanations about manual testing is available.

 Requirement | Finding
 ------------ | -------------
-Unit Tests - At least one positive path test | PASS / FAIL / PASS with Notes Unit Tests - At least one negative path test | PASS / FAIL / PASS with Notes Unit Tests - Additional path tests | PASS / FAIL / PASS with Notes
+Unit Tests - At least one positive path test | FAIL Unit Tests - At least one negative path test | FAIL Unit Tests - Additional path tests | FAIL

 # Documentation